-- c Developments are to identify the desirable qualities to be incorporated in appropriate heritage infill design on the site.
-The qualities should be illustrated in the Masterplan by annotated drawings addressing the principles of scale, form, siting, materials and colours. - d Proposals for adaptive reuse of heritage buildings are to demonstrate that the significant form and integrity of the place is unimpaired and that the proposal does not prevent the future conservation of the heritage item. - e Architecture should reflect the heritage theme of the Wyong Town Centre and reinterpret the heritage theme in a contemporary way in accordance with DCP Chapter 5.2 Wyong Town Centre. - f Building design shall incorporate heritage/contemporary use of heritage materials and colours.
-Buildings are to be modulated and articulated to introduce the human scale of the heritage town. - g The Masterplan and site specific DCP shall adequately address the provisions outlined in Council's Wyong/Tuggerah Planning Strategy. - h Development shall comply with Clause 4.4 of the WLEP 2013 and the Floor Space Ratio Map for density requirements. - The Masterplan shall indicate the relationship of the site with adjoining land uses including Key Site No 22 Grand Hotel.
+- b Consideration shall be given to the principles and objectives of other DCP Chapters, in particular Chapter 4.5 Wyong Town Centre and Chapter 3.6 Heritage. - c Developments are to identify the desirable qualities to be incorporated in appropriate heritage infill design on the site.
+The qualities should be illustrated in the Masterplan by annotated drawings addressing the principles of scale, form, siting, materials and colours. - d Proposals for adaptive reuse of heritage buildings are to demonstrate that the significant form and integrity of the place is unimpaired and that the proposal does not prevent the future conservation of the heritage item. - e Architecture should reflect the heritage theme of the Wyong Town Centre and reinterpret the heritage theme in a contemporary way in accordance with DCP Chapter 4.5- Wyong Town Centre. - f Building design shall incorporate heritage/contemporary use of heritage materials and colours.
+Buildings are to be modulated and articulated to introduce the human scale of the heritage town. - g The Masterplan and site specific DCP shall adequately address the provisions outlined in Council's Wyong/Tuggerah Planning Strategy. - h Development shall comply with Clause 4.4 of Wyong LEP 2013 and the Floor Space Ratio Map for density requirements. - i The Masterplan shall indicate the relationship of the site with adjoining land uses including Key Site No 22 Grand Hotel.
 Development options should explore the possibility of joint development with the Grand Hotel.

-3.22 Grand Hotel
+5.49.3.22 Grand Hotel